 As his list of his own achievements was rather lacking, I thought I’d do an alternative top 3 of real personal achievements for him:

 1) He built up his own career.
 I think that this was his primary aim, and by his own standards, I think he succeeded.
 He made a name of himself by producing papers that appealed to the prejudices of British medical society about a group of unpopular patients, and provided a quasi-scientific justification for those who wanted to just tell CFS patients they were being too sensitive and should go on anti-depressants.
 No wonder he was popular amongst his colleagues.
 I'm not saying that he intentionally and cynically set out to do this, but it is what occurred.
-He also now gets to spout guff about CFS being "a metaphor for our times" and what not....
-I get the impression that he loves being that sort of naff academic: 'You may not appreciate such things, but the PACE trial was a particularly elegant piece of work - a cheeky coquette of an RCT'.
-[To be clear: He didn’t say this... it’s not as far from what he’s said as you might hope though].
+He also now gets to spout guff about CFS being "a metaphor for our times" and what not.... he seems to like being that sort of naff academic who talks about being able to appreciate the 'beauty' of PACE. ["For those who appreciate these things, the trial is a thing of beauty"]

 2) He earned a lot of money.
 While its not clear what perks from the private sector he’s picked up as a result of his CFS work, he’s certainly been able to provide for well himself and his family.
 For most people, that’s a significant personal achievement.